davidilopez/reddit-pipeline-iac/README.md

 - Create an API in Python to extract Reddit posts from the most popular horror subreddits.
 - A service in Cloud Run to run the API.
 - A scheduler in Cloud Scheduler to run the API every 72 hours.

-In the upcoming hours, I want to complete the following:
-- Set BigQuery as the data warehouse for the Reddit posts.
+- An empty BigQuery dataset to store the Reddit posts.

+I was not able to complete the following:
+- Connect the BigQuery dataset to the Google Cloud Storage bucket.
-- Set up an analytics platform in Apache Superset to visualize the Reddit posts.
+- Provision Apache Superset for visualization.

 ## Running the project
 ### Prerequisites